VWO Testing

 How to Incorporate a Culture of Experimentation?

-No matter small or large, organizations embrace the idea of experimentation today.
-Here’s a step by step guide to incorporating the culture of experimentation.
+No matter how small or large, organizations embrace the idea of experimentation today.
+Here’s a step-by-step guide to incorporating the culture of experimentation.

 Be Data-Driven: Before you begin optimizing your business processes by means of experimentation, it’s imperative to take stock of the current standing.
 You need to assess how you are currently placed and set benchmarks for improvements accordingly.